 - What type of language does the audience use or expect to see?

 Once we gather the insights from the technical analysis and user surveys, we need to draw insights and propose tests.
-This is the absolute most important part of this piece, so I’ll repeat it again: only after we complete the technical analysis and user surveys can we begin to identify what and where to test.
+This is the absolute most important part of this piece, so we’ll repeat it again: only after we complete the technical analysis and user surveys can we begin to identify what and where to test.

 Before beginning the tests, create some sort of prioritization sheet that contains all of your test ideas, expected impact, required resources, and weighted composite score of these factors or any others that might be required in your case.
 This will help keep you on task, communicate effectively with other stakeholders at your company as well as those externally if you’re an agency or a freelancer.